 To successfully pursue a claim, the victim must demonstrate that these losses were the direct result of the dog bite incident.

-Strict Liability Dog-Bite Laws vs. The One-Bite Rule
+Strict Liability Dog-Bite Laws vs. the One-Bite Rule

 In Oregon, dog bite liability is defined by two main legal principles: strict liability and the so-called “one-bite rule.”
 Each principle has distinct implications for dog owners and victims of dog attacks.